apepkuss/randoop-java/README.md

-## Randoop
+## Randoop-Java

-Randoop is a unit test generator for Java.
-It automatically creates unit tests for your classes, in JUnit format.
+This repo is used for investigating Randoop.

-To learn more, see the [Randoop homepage](https://randoop.github.io/randoop/).
+About Randoop, see the [Randoop homepage](https://randoop.github.io/randoop/).